 Practice relaxation exercises such as deep breathing to help you manage stress

 Make a list of reasons not to gamble that you can refer to when you feel the urge to gamble

 Make a list of activities that you enjoy that you can do instead of gambling

 People who are close to you may have already noticed you’re having a tough time, even if they are unaware of your gambling.
 You may want to talk to your family and friends about what you’re experiencing.
 They may be able to provide support and help you find solutions that are right for you.

 Take the next step – Make the connection.

-It can be difficult to handle gambling on your own and sometimes there are related health conditions that are associated with gambling.
-Every day, Veterans connect with helpful resources and effective treatments for the issues they face and find solutions that improve their lives.
+It can be difficult to handle gambling on your own.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for the issues they face and find solutions that improve their lives.
 You can also consider connecting with:

 Explore these resources for more information about gambling problems in Veterans.

 Learn more about the possible associations between gambling and other issues such as anxiety disorders, depression, and alcohol or drugs problems.